jp09478/MIST4610-Project1-Group2/README.md

 <img width="650" alt="image" src="https://github.com/user-attachments/assets/4459f242-1c21-4f2c-ae8e-0c7fe4764b34" />
 <img width="300" alt="image" src="https://github.com/user-attachments/assets/494be9eb-7d33-41cd-a69b-fc7294c03a7f" />

-Query #4 identifies students with the highest grades in each course to track academic performance and recognize outstanding achievements by joining four tables—student, enrollment, grade, and course—to link student grades with their respective courses, with a subquery in the WHERE clause retrieving the maximum grade for each course to highlight top performers.
+This query identifies students with the highest grades in each course to track academic performance and recognize outstanding achievements by joining four tables—student, enrollment, grade, and course—to link student grades with their respective courses, with a subquery in the WHERE clause retrieving the maximum grade for each course to highlight top performers.
 This query supports the selection of teaching assistants (TAs) or scholarship candidates, facilitates academic performance monitoring and student recognition, and aids in identifying candidates for mentorship opportunities, providing a list of students with the highest grades per course.

 #### Query 5 - Identifying Faculty Workload Distribution
 *How many courses is each instructor responsible for?*